tianhaoz95/cs260proj/README.md

 ## Related repos

-[Memeron AI core](https://github.com/tianhaoz95/memeron) A AI trained to tell if a image is a meaningful meme.
+[Memeron AI core](https://github.com/tianhaoz95/memeron) - An AI trained to tell if a image is a meaningful meme.

-[Memeron AI deploy](https://github.com/tianhaoz95/memeron-deploy) The server used to deploy that AI.
+[Memeron AI deploy](https://github.com/tianhaoz95/memeron-deploy) - The server used to deploy that AI.

 ## Test locally
 First clone the repo, then go inside the project folder